pulumi/docs/content/registry/packages/google-native/api-docs/billingbudgets/v1/getbudget/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">List&lt;string&gt;</span>
     </dt>
     <dd>{{% md %}}Optional.
 A set of subaccounts of the form `billingAccounts/{account_id}`, specifying that usage from only this set of subaccounts should be included in the budget.
-If a subaccount is set to the name of the parent account, usage from the parent account will be included.
-If the field is omitted, the report will include usage from the parent account and all subaccounts, if they exist.{{% /md %}}</dd></dl>
+If a subaccount is set to the name of the parent account, usage from the parent account is included.
+If the field is omitted, the report includes usage from the parent account and all subaccounts, if they exist.{{% /md %}}</dd></dl>
 {{% /choosable %}}

 {{% choosable language go %}}